shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 “What about my designs?”

 “I found a schematic on the floor.
-It looked similar to Uncle Orent’s outpost design.
+It looked like Uncle Orent’s outpost design.
 It had a few burnt corners but was still legible.”

 Ersatzica breathed a sigh of relief.
 Her foot started to shift under the blanket, so she quickly thought about something else, and her foot went back to normal.
 “So, everything’s ok now?”